NVIDIA/NeMo/README.md

 <a id="markdown-model-size-recommendation" name="model-size-recommendation"></a>

 For users who do not know what model size they wish to train, our tool is capable of recommending a model size, given the hardware and training constraints.
-If the number of GPUs, the TFLOPS per GPU, the maximum time to train, and the number of tokens to train for are known, then our tool can recommend a model size that can be trained with the specified hardware and time constraints.
+If you know the number of GPUs, the TFLOPS per GPU, the maximum time to train, and the number of tokens to train for, then our tool can recommend a model size that can be trained with the specified hardware and time constraints.

 For example, if the user has 20 NVIDIA DGX nodes available (80GB GPU memory), and wants to train a GPT-3 model for a maximum of 5 days, the tool will recommend using a 5B parameter GPT-3 model.
-The tool will perform an optimized estimate using heuristics.

 ##### 5.3.1.2.
 Base Config Generation
 <a id="markdown-base-config-generation" name="base-config-generation"></a>

 If the model size is provided by the user, or after the model size is suggested, the tool will generate a base configuration for the target model.
 This configuration will be a valid configuration in YAML format, which can be trained using NeMo-Megatron.
-The optimization will happen at the next step.
+However, the throughput optimization will happen at the next step (Training HP Search).

 ##### 5.3.1.3.
 Training HP Search